-The country dancing, literature-loving, dram-sinking extended family has to confront both internal and external troubles, but while dramatic events play out, by the end of the play nothing unexpected has happened.
-The uncomfortable Irish stereotypes are not deconstructed, and the characters behind the dark family dynamics have plenty to say, but remain opaque.
-There are many people in this play – and the cast is excellent – but, for all its production fuss, the play seems to have very little to say.
+The country dancing, literature-loving, dram-sinking extended family has to confront both internal and external troubles, but although the drama plays out by the end of the play nothing unexpected has happened whatsoever.
+The uncomfortable Irish stereotypes are never questioned or deconstructed, and the characters behind the dark family dynamics have plenty to say but remain opaque.
+There are many people in this play – and the cast is excellent – but, for all its fuss the play has very little to say.
 It neither challenges our assumptions nor adds to our understanding.
 Butterworth has written a highly conventional drama, certainly compared to the current, experimental work of contemporary Enda Walsh, which does not press the audience beyond their comfort zone, and even features a song or two.
 It also confirms their assumptions about Ireland and Irishness in a way that can at very best be described as patronising.
-That may be why The Ferryman has proved so popular, but it feels like a play from a different time rather than the future of British, or Irish, theatre.
+That may be why The Ferryman has proved so popular, but it feels like a play from a different time rather anything to do with the future of British, or Irish, theatre.